 Adjust the Pan (or balance for stereo channels) of the DSP Channel or Bus routing to the main LR bus.

-The Pan control operates for channel-to-Left/Right, Mix Bus-to-Left/Right, or as a balance control when the Left/Right Master Channel is selected.
-Note: Pan from a channel to a mix or a mix to matrix feed is always controlled by the global mode encoders when a tOTEM (FOLLOW FADER) key is active.
+The Pan control operates as a channel-to-Left/Right, Mix Bus-to-Left/Right, or as a balance control when the Left/Right Master Channel is selected.

 DSP ELEMENTS > ACS > OUTPUT

 LR (Main Left Right Bus Routing)